 This is the site I prefer to write for.
 There are three reasons for that:

-- They were the first blog that accepted me as a guest blogger and pay me for it.
+- They were the first blog that accepted me as a guest blogger and paid me for it.

 - They pay better than the other blogs that have paid me

 The series mentioned in the third point is about MarionetteJS (originally called Backbone.Marionette when I first started the series).
 I’ve mentioned Marionette before on this site, but I’ve yet to get into any real details about it.
 If you’re looking to have huge chunks of information on MarionetteJS dropped on your head, then here’s a great place to look.
-The only problem is that the series is barely started and I’m pretty slow about getting the new posts out.
-At the very least, I can get you started, though.
-Here are the posts:
+The series is essentially the chapters in my book and they’ll continue releasing the rest of them slowly:

 - A Thorough Introduction To Backbone.Marionette Part 1: Application